mars0i/masonclj/doc/masonclj/params.md

 should switch to the namespace of your main `Sim` class and `use` or `require` `masonclj.params`.

-For example, the following illustrates what the `defparams` call in `example.Sim` expands to.
+For example, the following illustrates what the above `defparams` call from *example/src/example/Sim.clj* expands to.
 I generated this code by running `lein repl` from the toplevel *example* directory under *masonclj*, and then running:
 ```clojure